Steven Chorney: Later career

-Over the 1983-86 period, Chorney created dramatic illustrations for over 50 TV Guide advertisements for CBS and NBC television programs, including, Dynasty, Miami Vice, Mickey Spillane's Mike Hammer, Private Eye, T.J.
+Over the 1983-86 period, Chorney created dramatic illustrations for over 50 TV Guide advertisements for CBS and NBC television programs, including, Airwolf, Dynasty, Miami Vice, Mickey Spillane's Mike Hammer, Private Eye, T.J.
 Hooker, and Cagney and Lacey.
 In 1987 his work on the popular television series Designing Women won First Place in The Hollywood Reporter Key Art Awards for Television.
 The artist's drawing skills and dramatic technique have been applied to over 120 motion picture campaigns for many of the major studios including Disney, MGM, Universal and Warner Bros.
 As an example, the artwork for the poster Stakeout highlights Steven's skills as a motion picture industry illustrator working under pressure with tight deadlines in a production environment.

 Recognized for his design and conceptual abilities, Chorney was frequently enlisted to develop the preliminary designs for the final movie posters on films as diverse as Who Framed Roger Rabbit, the James Bond film Licence to Kill, Indiana Jones and the Last Crusade, and many more.

+In 2014, Chorney’s illustrations were used in the promotional campaign for the film Inherent Vice; his work, along with the creative design team at BLT Communications, Ltd, was awarded three Clio Entertainment Awards (1 Grand, 2 Gold), for the Domestic One-Sheet Poster, Illustrated Character Campaign, and Dimensional Billboard.